-5. We can create a yaml file which will have all the configuration describing for a single document.
-Hence, created a yaml file with the below command:
+5. We can create a YAML file that will have all the configurations describing a single document.
+Hence, created a YAML file with the below command:

-6. Added the below configuration in the newly created yaml file and then saved it.
-You can refer the resources to be added from the link:
+6. Added the below configuration in the newly created YAML file and then saved it.
+You can refer to the resources to be added from the link:

-You can also refer the below link of how to create a configuration file in deployment manager:
+You can also refer to the below link of how to create a configuration file in the deployment manager:

 The resources used are specified as below: